 Are Water Closets Popular?

-Yes, the water closet is the most popular feature, either individually installed or in a full bathroom.
+The water closet is the most popular feature, individually installed or in a full bathroom.

-Some people prefer water closets to be a part of their home.
-However, many others don’t want to build separate water closets as they like to build a single room that includes all the features of a toilet and bathroom.
+Some people prefer water closets to be a part of their homes.
+However, many others don’t want to build separate water closets as they like to build a single room with all the features of a toilet and bathroom.

 Do Water Closets Add Value To Home?